 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“If you don’t treat the substance abuse, you jeopardize treatment for the mental health disorder,” says Dr. Vazirian.
-“And if you don’t treat the mental health disorder, you jeopardize treatment for the substance abuse.”
+It’s important to treat the co-occurring disorders at the same time.
+“If you don’t treat the substance misuse, you jeopardize treatment for the mental health disorder,” says Dr. Anand.
+“And if you don’t treat the mental health disorder, you jeopardize treatment of the addiction.”

-“The most important thing families and friends can do is to offer encouragement and support,” says Dr. Vazirian.
+Facing the twin stigmas of mental illness and substance misuse can make it difficult to seek help.
+“The most important thing families and friends can do is to offer encouragement and support,” says Dr. Anand.
 “Getting all family members to be one voice and say the same thing is critical.”

 If a loved one threatens physical or emotional harm to themselves or others, you may need to call 911 and get first responders involved, he says.

 Al-Anon and Families Anonymous are 12-step groups for families and friends.
-“Families are unknowingly affected by addiction,” explains Dr. Vazirian.
+“Families are unknowingly affected by addiction,” explains Dr. Anand.
 “Enabling behaviors of family members and friends may perpetuate addiction by not making patients accountable for their actions.”

 The National Alliance on Mental Illness (NAMI) offers education and support for patients and families affected by mental health disorders.
 “It helps to learn that you are not alone, that other families also have issues and to encourage loved ones to stay in treatment,” Dr. Anand says.